 The mean age of these children is about 2 years, which is older than the cases we have discussed before.
 It is more common in boys than girls.

-The mortality rate is 50% due to 'patients and doctors delay'.
+The mortality rate in abdominal injuries is 50% due to 'patients and doctors delay'.

 These children are brought to the hospital days after the injury, when a perforation already has resulted in peritonitis and sepsis.